BaseMax/organization-phone-118/README.md

 This will start:

-- PHP application on port 8000.
 - Meilisearch on port 7700.
+- Front-end application on port 8080.
+- Back-end application on port 8000.

 ### 4. Access the Application

 - Open the browser at `http://localhost:8000` for the PHP application.
+- Open the browser at `http://localhost:8080` for the Front-End application.
 - Meilisearch is available at `http://localhost:7700`.

 ## API Endpoint